1Hyena/ericherstu/cv/README.md

-# Curriculum Vitae
-Here lies the source code of the most up to date CV of Erich Erstu.
+Here lies the source code of the Curriculum Vitae of Erich Erstu.